-Currently theory about the sun holds that it is a nuclear fusion “reactor” powered by its core having high pressures and temperatures, by fusion processes from a hot plasma of hydrogen and helium.
-The core of the sun has a temperature around 15 MK and the energy thus created takes many years to work its way upward through the different layers of the sun.
-Eventually it reaches the visible “surface” of the sun (the photosphere), which is relatively cool.
-Theory fails to explain many of the observed phenomenon in a rational manner.
-Its chief shortcomings being its inability to fully explain the actual process of fusion in the core region rationally, high temperatures of corona 1-2 MK around the sun whilst surface sun temperatures being slightly less than 6000 K.
+The currently theory about the sun is, that it is a nuclear fusion powered by its core by fusion processes from a hot plasma of hydrogen and helium.
+The core of the sun has a temperature around 15 MK and the energy thus created takes many years to work its way upward to the surface through the different layers.
+When it reaches the visible “surface” of the sun (the photosphere) the temperature has cold down.
+This theory fails to explain many of the observed phenomenon in a rational manner.
+Its chief shortcomings being its inability to fully explain the actual process in the core region rationally and the high temperatures of the corona 1-2 MK, whilst sun’s surface temperatures being slightly less than 6000 K.

-My hypothesis of nuclear fusion in the corona, p1, resolves the problem of coronal heating which cannot be explained using conventional model of sun fusion (with fusion inside the core).
+My hypothesis of nuclear proton–proton chain reaction in the corona resolves the problem of coronal heating, which cannot be explained using conventional model, with fusion inside the core.

 In general, pair production of positrons and electrons is a phenomenon of nature where energy is direct converted to matter.
-The first way can be represented by formation of electron and positron, from a packet of electromagnetic energy, gamma ray.
-It is one of the possible ways in which gamma rays interact with matter.
+In the pair production process, an incident gamma ray of sufficiently high energy is annihilated in the Coulomb field of a nearby charged particle, resulting in the creation of an electron–positron pair.
+It is one of the possible ways in which gamma rays in the sun interact with matter.

 The process of magnetized plasma turbulence is not unique to the sun.
-It plays an equally important role in the formation of galaxies, the solar and stellar winds, and what may become one of the biggest societal applications of plasma physics: controlled fusion energy.
+It plays an equally important role in the formation of galaxies, the solar and stellar winds, and may become one of the biggest societal applications of plasma physics, controlled fusion energy.